 that does not quite meet major criteria, didn’t have persistent positive blood cultures

 but they had positive blood cultures.
 Then of course, definite would be pathologic criteria.

 You find microorganisms in a vegetation.
 You have pathologic lesions on valves.
 Definite clinical criteria

-would be two major or one major and three minors.
+would be two major or one major and three minors or 5 minors.
 Possible endocarditis will be one major, one minor,

 or three minors.
 Now, why go through all these?
 Well, it certainly helps you understand